Former WBC heavyweight champion Deontay Wilder and Floyd Mayweather don’t get along, as the latter proved when choosing to champion Anthony Joshua.

 “I like Foreman (George).
 We’ve had many discussions about different things about how he used to train.

-Mayweather will continue helping out Devin Haney, Rolly Romero, and Gervonta Davis regardless as he puts his weight behind Joshua.
+Mayweather will continue helping out Rolly Romero and Gervonta Davis regardless as he puts his weight behind Joshua.